WordPress Hosting: The Details

 Can shared hosting support WordPress?

 WordPress is compatible with just about any hosting provider.
 The web server requirements for WordPress are PHP 5.2.4+ and MySQL 5.0+.
 Shared hosting should be able to support most WordPress sites, but as more content is added to the site, and with the use of additional plug-ins, the site may outgrow the capabilities of the shared hosting provider.
-Businesses and e-commerce retailers will especially need to consider a dedicated VPS or upgrading from shared hosting.
+Businesses and e-commerce retailers will especially need to consider a dedicated VPS or upgrading from shared hosting to maybe a managed WordPress hosting plan.
 To find the best hosting solutions for your website, see the list of recommended hosting providers.

 Is WordPress easy to install?

 Many hosting providers let users install WordPress with just one click using an install wizard.
 It also is possible to manually install the CMS.
 Most websites for bloggers, small businesses, and -commerce retailers should be fine with one-click installation.

 The one-click installation is very convenient, but there are certain quirks to look out for.
 One-click installers may have default settings that may not be optimal for all users.
 For website owners who want control over certain database settings, for instance, manual installation is preferable.

 There are two types of hosting services for WordPress, hosted and self-hosted.
 Hosted WordPress can be installed from WordPress.com, and because it is hosted, the implications are that someone else will have control over management of your website.
 This can be a convenient option for small websites and businesses that do not expect to spend many resources on maintaining the website.
 The limitations of this option are that website owners cannot install additional plugs-ins or themes.

 Self-hosted WordPress can be downloaded from WordPress.org, or installed on a personal hosting account, or with the installer offered by the host provider.
 The self-hosted option gives website owners and managers free reign over all aspects of the website and full customizable capability.